 It might be very subtle, but the difference between a photo without rim light and one with can be quite dramatic.

-In the photo on the left the shadow on her cheek is darker as her face is closer to her dark jacket and the dark wall, which are acting as negative fill.
+In the photo on the left the shadow on her cheek is darker as her face is closer to her dark jacket and the dark wall, both which are acting as negative fill

 2. Subtract light

-While bouncing light off anything white will add fill light to your subject, using a dark material (anything black, or dark grey) near your subject, but just out of shot, will deepen shadows on that side.
+As I’ve already mentioned, bouncing light off anything white towards your subject adds fill light to lighten shadows.
+However, using a dark material (anything black, or dark grey) near your subject, but just out of shot, will subtract light and deepen shadows on that side.

 This is known as negative fill.